City Relocation Overview

 • Climate is one of the strongest categories for this city.

-• Cost of Living also helps lift the overall score.
+• Schools also helps lift the overall score.

-• Pembroke Pines, FL may appeal most to budget-conscious movers, people who want convenience, people prioritizing weather.
+• Pembroke Pines, FL may appeal most to people prioritizing weather.

 Main trade-offs